Do you have a faker in the house?

 What Sort of Trickery They Might Employ

-- Merely run the water in the sink, and run the toothbrush underneath it to get it wet, and to make it sound like they're brushing.
+- Merely turn the sink on, run the toothbrush underneath it to get it wet, and to make it sound like they're brushing.

 - If using an electric toothbrush with a timer, they might just wet the toothbrush and run it for the allotted time.
 It's easy to trick mom and dad this way, when the little smiley-face on the tooth brush says they did such a great job!